tomiia/bazar/youtube-dl/README.md

-# Youtube-dl PKGBUILD script.
+# Youtube-dl PKGBUILD (for Archlinux) script.

-This script creates a PKGBUILD (Archlinux) for youtube-dl. you'll need python(3) and python-setuptools.
+This script creates a PKGBUILD for youtube-dl. you'll need python(3) and python-setuptools.

 # Don't forget to modify the directory in the script.